 If you rely on support groups or other resources like our website, you may feel confident enough to discuss your health status.
 Your support group facilitator or medical counsellor is a good mentor for navigating the process of disclosing your new health status.

-As you begin disclosing details, and the impact on your social and family lifestyle, remember that Diabetes doesn’t change who you are.
+As you begin disclosing details, and the effect on your social and family lifestyle, remember that Diabetes doesn’t change who you are.
 Your friends and family can be just the right strength and support to help you live a long and happy life.
 Prepare for every conversation with knowledge, news and reassuring updates on how you have approached your treatment.
 You can also bookmark and share information with your loved ones, like this article, as an example of your effort to find support.
-Be open about your active commitment to taking control of your health.
+Be open about your active commitment towards taking control of your health.
 Talk about news, treatment developments and share anything you feel important to reassure them.

 Understand more about Diabetes and how to live a happy, healthy life as a Diabetic.

 Leave your details below to get more lifestyle tips, updates on medical research, and other resources to help you and your family live a healthy happy life in the presence of Diabetes.